ONLINE COURSE FACILITATOR PROCESS

 - The facilitator will earn $94 per student student assigned in a 3-credit-hour class, within the max limits listed above.
 Rate will be adjusted accordingly for classes that are more or less than 3 credit hours.

-- Payment will be calculated based on the assignment of students on day 3 of the course.
+- Payment will be calculated based on the assignment of students at the close of day 3 of the course.

 - Payment will be made following standard OHIO payroll processes and procedures.